 Image plagiarism simply means image theft.
-It occurs when someone copies your photos online, like copying images from your Instagram, Flickr, Facebook, your blog or any online platform and then using them somewhere else, like their own blog/website often in a way that dismisses you as the copyright owner and shows as if the images were their own.
-Without giving any due credit or reference to the original source of the photos, not only such persons commit copyright infringement, but also pose a grave threat to the liberal ideas of free sharing and downloading.
-In this article, I’ll discuss how to track the menace of image plagiarism using a technique called reverse image search and also a few tips to help you protect from plagiarizing your photos.
+This happens when someone copies your photos online, like copying images from your Instagram, Flickr, Facebook, your blog or any online platform and then reuse them somewhere else without properly citing those pictures, often in a way that disregards you as the copyright owner and shows as if the photos were their own.
+Giving no due credit or citation to the original source of the photos, not only do such people commit copyright infringement but also pose a grave threat to the liberal ideas of free sharing and downloading.
+In this article, I’ll discuss how to track plagiarism related to images and photos using a technique called reverse image search and also a few tips to help you protect from plagiarizing your photos.

-Before we discuss the available tools and techniques for performing reverse image search, let’s discuss briefly some of its uses:
+Before we discuss the tools and techniques for performing reverse image search, let’s discuss briefly some of its important uses:

 - Number one, it lets you find out who is using your copyrighted images on the internet